nelly746/CMPG-323-Overview--32937423-/README.md

   resource – aligning to the project's requirements.
 The RESTful API architecture has several endpoints called over HTTP, invoking application code to update a database.
   ![image](https://user-images.githubusercontent.com/92325994/184698192-7f239501-705b-4df0-9c73-f33a46848ac1.png)

+  Branching Strategy
+  Gitflow: This enables parallel development where developers can work separately from the master branch on features where a feature branch is created from     the master branch.
+Afterwards, when changes are complete, the developer merges these changes back to the master branch for release.

 CMPG 323 Project 3 - <32937423>: